Consistent order estimation and minimal penalties: Introduction

-as $n\to\infty$, \emph{uniformly} in the model order $q>q^\star$ (here $\ell_n(f)$ is the likelihood of $(X_k)_{k\le n}$ under the distribution $f\in\mathcal{M}_q$).
-When there is a known upper bound on the order $q^\star\le q_{\rm max}<\infty$ and the model classes $\mathcal{M}_q$ are parametrized by a compact subset of Euclidean space, an upper bound on the pathwise fluctuations can be obtained by classical parametric methods: Taylor expansion of the likelihood and an application of a law of iterated logarithm.
+as $n\to\infty$, \emph{uniformly} in the model order $q>q^\star$.
+When there is a known upper bound on the order $q^\star\le q_{\rm max}<\infty$ and the model classes $\mathcal{M}_q$ are regularly parametrized by a compact subset of Euclidean space, an upper bound on the pathwise fluctuations can be obtained by classical parametric methods: Taylor expansion of the likelihood and an application of a law of iterated logarithm.
 This approach forms the basis for most consistency proofs for penalized likelihood order estimators in the literature, for example \cite{HQ79,Nis88,Fin90,Ker00,Cha06}.
-However, such techniques fail in the absence of a prior upper bound: even though each model class $\mathcal{M}_q$ is finite dimensional, the full model $\mathcal{M}=\bigcup_q\mathcal{M}_q$ is infinite dimensional and, as such, the problem in the absence of a prior upper bound is inherently nonparametric.\footnote{ One of the key issues in this setting is to understand the dependence of the fluctuations of the likelihood ratio statistic on the dimension of the model classes $\mathcal{M}_q$.
-However, one of the main results of this paper shows that for regular parametric models, the fluctuations of the likelihood ratio statistic uniformly in $q>q^\star$ are dimension independent when a prior upper bound is assumed (cf.\ Remark \ref{rem:dimensionfree}), which is certainly not the case in the absence of a prior upper bound.
-Therefore, we find that the pathwise fluctuations of the likelihood ratio statistic with and without a prior upper bound are qualitatively different. } When the model classes $\mathcal{M}_q$ are noncompact, one must introduce sieves $\mathcal{M}_q^n \subset\mathcal{M}_q^{n+1}\subset\cdots\subset\mathcal{M}_q$ which complicate the problem further (in this case even the parametric theory remains poorly understood, see \cite{Har85,BC93,LS04}).
-An entirely different approach based on universal coding theory \cite{Fin90,GB03,CMR05,CGG09} yields pathwise upper bounds on the likelihood ratio statistic that do not require prior bounds on the order or compactness of the models.
+However, such techniques fail in the absence of a prior upper bound: even though each model class $\mathcal{M}_q$ is finite dimensional, the full model $\mathcal{M}=\bigcup_q\mathcal{M}_q$ is infinite dimensional and, as such, the problem in the absence of a prior upper bound is inherently nonparametric.
+When the classes $\mathcal{M}_q$ are noncompact one must introduce sieves $\mathcal{M}_q^n \subset\mathcal{M}_q^{n+1}\subset\cdots\subset\mathcal{M}_q$, complicating the problem further (in this case even the parametric theory remains poorly understood \cite{Har85,BC93,LS04}).
+An entirely different approach based on universal coding theory \cite{Fin90,Kie93,LN94,GB03,CMR05,CGG09} yields bounds on the pathwise fluctuations that do not require prior bounds on the order or compactness of the models.
 However, these bounds are far from tight and cannot even establish consistency of BIC, let alone smaller penalties (this appears to be a fundamental limitation of this approach due to Rissanen's theorem, see \cite{Ris86,BRY99}).